cnabio/cnab-spec/105-signing.md

 To specify a range of versions, a _SemVer range_ may be provided in the `version` field.
 In this case, a `signature` MUST be omitted.

-The `reason` field is optional, though a retraction _should_ have one.
+The `reason` field is optional, though a retraction SHOULD have one.
 This may be used by a user agent to explain the reason for the retraction.

 The following examples shows all three methods of specifying a retraction: